oxivanisher/JamesII/README.md

 The Idea behing JamesII Butler is to implement smarthome features in combination with multimedia, networking and interaction applications to your existing infrastraucture.

-Module documentation (hopefully not too old): http://oxi.ch/JamesII/
+Module documentation nightly updated: http://oxi.ch/JamesII/doc/

 ToDo:
 ------